Skip to content

 What Happens If You Fail the G2 Road Test?

 Failing your G2 does not restart your G1 hold period.
 You can rebook and try again as many times as needed, paying the test fee each time.
 Your examiner will give you a detailed score sheet showing exactly where you lost points.
 Use this feedback to direct your practice before rebooking.
-There is no mandatory waiting period between attempts, but booking availability will determine when your next test date is.
+DriveTest requires at least 10 days between road test attempts, and booking availability will determine the first date you can actually get.
 Most students who fail find the score sheet genuinely helpful and make targeted improvements before their second attempt.

 Booking Your G Test After Passing G2